robtweed/mg-showcase/TUTORIAL-GLSDB-BUN.md

 ## Getting Started

-We can make use of the same Fastify script that we created in the previous tutorial:
+We can make use of the same Bun.serve script that we created in the previous tutorial:

 - YottaDB:

-        import Fastify from 'fastify';
-        import QOper8 from 'qoper8-fastify';
+        import {Router} from 'mg-bun-router';

-        const fastify = Fastify({
-          logger: true
-        });

         const options = {
-          mode: 'child_process',
           logging: true,
           poolSize: 2,
-          exitOnStop: true,
           mgdbx: {
             open: {
               type: "YottaDB",